Borso d'Este Bible

-The Bible of Borso d'Este is a two volume manuscript.
-The illuminated miniatures, work of Taddeo Crivelli and others, were executed between 1455 and 1461.
-The work is held in the Biblioteca Estense di Modena (Ms. Lat.
-422-423.)
+The Bible of Borso d'Este is a two-volume illuminated manuscript.
+The miniatures, created by Taddeo Crivelli and others, were executed between 1455 and 1461.
+The manuscript is currently preserved in the Biblioteca Estense di Modena (Ms. Lat.
+422–423).

 History

-The Bible of Borso d'Este is one of the most notable illuminated manuscripts of the Renaissance.
-It was executed over a six-year period by a team of artists directed by Taddeo Crivelli and Franco dei Russi.
-It was taken from Ferrara to Modena in 1598, where it remained until the end of the duchy in 1859.
-Then it was taken together with the most precious treasures of the royal house by Francesco V. Carried out of Italy, it was recovered during the First World War when it was acquired by a senator, Giovanni Treccani.
-It was then donated to the Modena library.
+The Bible of Borso d'Este is considered one of the most remarkable illuminated manuscripts of the Renaissance.
+It was produced over a period of six years by a team of artists led by Taddeo Crivelli and Franco dei Russi.

+Originally housed in Ferrara, the manuscript was transferred to Modena in 1598, following the relocation of the ducal court.
+It remained in Modena until the dissolution of the duchy in 1859, after which it was taken—along with other valuable treasures of the royal house—by Francesco V into exile.

+The Bible was later recovered during the First World War, when it was acquired by Italian senator Giovanni Treccani.
+He subsequently donated the manuscript to the Biblioteca Estense, where it remains today.

 Description and style

-Every page of the Bible is decorated with an elegant frame of scrolls and other ornaments, surrounding two columns of texts.
-The margins contain various scenes, especially in the lower parts, where one often finds scenes drawn in perspective, borrowing from advances in painting of the time.
-Scenes are also depicted between the columns of text, usually next to the capital or illuminated letters.
-In the volutes in the corners, there are often animals, depicted with lively imagination that is part of the courtly style of the time, and often tied to heraldic symbols of Borso and his family.
+Each page of the Bible is adorned with an elegant frame composed of scrolls and various ornamental motifs, enclosing two columns of text.
+The margins are richly decorated with miniature scenes, particularly in the lower portions, where perspectival compositions reflect the influence of contemporary developments in Renaissance painting.

+Additional illustrations appear between the columns of text, often adjacent to illuminated initials or capital letters.
+The volutes in the corners frequently feature animals rendered with vivid imagination—an element characteristic of the courtly aesthetic of the period—and often incorporate heraldic symbols associated with Borso d'Este and his family.